 After our initial kick-off week, we elected to explore technologies like blockchain and distributed ledgers (secure, online databases allowing everyone involved in a transaction to clearly see the track the status of the sale).
 These two technologies have the potential to open up property transactions and allow those involved to stay up to date and those who need to act can be sent notifications with sufficient guidance.

 We will also likely explore how smart contracts (digital contracts that automatically complete once everyone involved has filled out their section) and advancing digital signature technology (allowing individuals to sign documents online), can be used to improve the Land Register.

-In an upcoming blog post Lauren Tombs, Senior Product Manager for Digital Street, will share more information on the details of what we have been discussing as we start our second year, and how you can get involved.
+Lauren Tombs, Senior Product Manager for Digital Street, shares more information on the details of what we have been discussing as we start our second year, and how you can get involved.
 As with every stage of the Digital Street project, we are working in an agile way; talking to users, discussing what they need and how we can help them fill that gap, and ultimately moving closer to our vision of a simple, fast, and fully digital service.

 I am a conveyancer with a high street firm, I have an interest in finding out more about how blockchain will impact the sector generally, particularly considering how AI might impact existing systems.